vaporyhumo/mini_service/README.md

 You would use a service to perform an action, but would never store the service's instance.

-### My opinion on services

-Services are generally not good OOP; but are definitively better than having classes with more than a hundred or even thousands of lines of code.

-Use Services to tidy up your code, learn better OOP and design patterns so you don't have to.

-Do not write services with more than 100 lines of code total, **please**.

 ## Usage

 Use `MiniService::Base` as the parent class for your services and make them